willfurnass/sheffield_hpc/FAQs.rst

                 squeue -j <jobid> --long

-        Alternatively, delete the job using scancel and re-submit with the new max runtime
+        Alternatively, delete the job using ``scancel`` and re-submit with the new max runtime.

    .. group-tab:: Bessemer